-15. How do I find an adoption service provider?
+15. How do I find an Adoption Service Provider?

 16. What is the Interstate Compact on the Placement of Children (ICPC)?

 The ICPC is an agreement among the states to provide for movement of children across state boundaries for purposes of foster care or adoption.
 The compact governs adoptive placements of children between states, including independent adoptions.
 ICPC procedures must be followed and requirements met before children can be placed in another state.
-There is more information on the ICPC Page.
+There is more information on the ICPC website.

 17. What is the difference between adoption and guardianship?

 Adoption is the permanent legal assumption of all parental rights and responsibilities for a child.
 Adoptive parents have the same legal rights and responsibilities as parents whose children are born to them.

 Guardianship is a court-ordered relationship that gives an adult legal and physical custody of a child, with the right to make parental decisions about the child’s care and control, education, and medical treatment.
 Guardianship does not terminate parental rights.